Brehima/InfoSecNoob/README.md

 # InfoSecNoob
-this repository contain all the weird thing i tried and test during ctfs and others
+this repository contains all the weird thing i tried and test during ctfs and others